 5. Golden Gate University

 We hope this article on the cheapest universities in San Francisco was helpful.
-Make sure also to check out the Study in the USA page and Available USA Programs for International Students and learn more schooling opportunities in the country!
+Make sure also to check out the Study in the USA page and Available Programs for International Students to learn more about schooling opportunities in the country!